 In modern day society, cars are no longer a luxury.
-If you are in a big city, on a highway or stuck in traffic and look inside cars passing by, you will be surprised of how many vehicles that only carry one passenger.
+If you are in a big city, on a highway or stuck in traffic and look at cars passing by, you will be surprised of how many vehicles that only carry one passenger.
 No wonder we experience traffic jams.
 Additionally, cars are one of the biggest causes of pollutants in cities.
 Instead of getting stuck in traffic, choose public transport, it is a more environmentally friendly alternative and gets you by quicker and cheaper than by car.

 Reduce, reuse, and recycle

+Every time we buy something new, raw material needs to be extracted and processed, goods need to be manufactured and the ready-made product needs to be packaged and shipped to a store where it’s available for purchase.
+Emissions and pollutants are generated during all stages of creating a new product.
 Goods that are no longer functional, in use or wanted should be recycled and not discarded.
 This will save raw material from being extracted and energy from goods not needing to be manufactured.
-By purchasing recycled goods, less emissions and toxins are produced and you contribute to saving our planet at the same time.
+By purchasing recycled goods, fewer emissions and toxins are produced and you contribute to saving our planet at the same time.

+Traditional sources of energy are huge contributors to climate change.
+We rely on electricity in our everyday life but we hardly think about the way it is produced or the emissions it creates.
 Renewable sources of energy produce electricity with far less environmental impact and without producing CO2.
 By switching to green energy, you will be supporting the use of our planet’s powers to create energy instead of draining its resources.

 Chemicals and substances in cleaning and hygiene products are effective for killing germs and bacteria.
 They are also harmful to the environment and difficult for water treatment plants to purify.
 If let out into nature or unable to purify, hazardous substances can pollute people and our surroundings.
-By choosing environmentally friendly alternatives, ecosystems, biodiversity and acidification will be kept intact and you will reduce the negative effect cleaning products has on the environment.
+By choosing environmentally friendly alternatives, ecosystems, biodiversity, and acidification will be kept intact and you will reduce the negative effect cleaning products has on the environment.